guenthertom/stata-crashcourse/units/unit08_model_estimation/README.md

 ```

 Calculated means are different. <br>
-`margins female` reports adjusted means: it predicts *math* for each observation twice (as if male and as if female), holding each observation’s own *write* value fixed, then averages.
+`margins gender` reports adjusted means: it predicts *math* for each observation twice (as if male and as if female), holding each observation’s own *write* value fixed, then averages.
 So groups are compared with the same distribution of controls. <br>
 Using `predict` and `bys gender: summarize` averages fitted values within each group’s actual covariate distribution, so differences in *write* across groups affect the means.

 ```stata